-- A. All students, regardless of residency status, will be charged a \$25.00 per credit hour technology/activity fee. - B. Many courses require a course fee in addition to tuition and other fees.
+- 2. Tractor Trailer Driving Program For the 11 credit hour program, \$3,960.00.
+For the 16 hour credit hour program, \$5,760.00. - 2.
+Tuition: Non-Credit Courses - A. Fees for non-credit courses are based on the nature and length of the course.
+The tuition rate is not applicable to these courses. - B. Out-of-district students pay the same fees as in-district students as these classes are self-supporting. - 3.
+Additional Fees - A. All students, regardless of residency status, will be charged a \$25.00 per credit hour technology/activity fee. - B. Many courses require a course fee in addition to tuition and other fees.
 Course fees vary.
 They cover the cost of materials, lab equipment, special services and other costs.
 Students will be billed for any breakage of laboratory equipment.
 Payment for breakage must be made before term grades are released. - C. Some courses are designated Follett Access Textbooks (Formerly includED®).
 This is a textbook fee for course materials that are accessed through Blackboard instead of purchasing from the bookstore.
-Follett Access courses and textbook fees can be found on the Tuition & Fees link on the College website. - D. Official Transcript of Credits...Each copy \$5.00 each. - E. Auditing, plus applicable fees, per semester hour...\$145.00.
+Follett Access courses and textbook fees can be found on the Tuition & Fees link on the College website. - D. Official Transcript of Credits...Each copy \$5.00 each. - E. Auditing, plus applicable fees, per semester hour...\$150.00.
 Proficiency examinations minimum of one credit hour of tuition.
 All fiscal obligations due the College must be cleared prior to registration for a subsequent term and prior to graduation. - F. Proficiency Exam Fee: The fee to take a proficiency examination shall be a minimum of one credit hour tuition or one-half the current tuition of the college for that course, whichever is greater. - G. Course Repeat Fee: If a student chooses to repeat a course "after" the number of approved repeats has been completed, a course repeat fee will be added to the residency-based tuition rate.
 The fee is equal to the State apportionment for the course, rounded up to the nearest dollar per credit hour.
 Students may consult the Director of Admissions & Records/Registrar for the exact amount and information on the number of times a course may be repeated.
 The course repeat fee is not an allowable fee for student financial aid.
 However, the fee can be deducted from any refund a student may be getting. - 4.
 On-Line Credit Courses: Tuition and Fees - 1.
-Tuition: In-district students will be charged \$145.00 in tuition per semester credit hour; all other residency students will be charged \$217.50 per credit hour. - 2.
+Tuition: In-district students will be charged \$150.00 in tuition per semester credit hour; all other residency students will be charged \$225.00 per credit hour. - 2.
 Fees: Students will be charged a fee of \$65.00 per course plus a \$25.00 technology/activity fee per semester credit hour (some exclusions apply).